Skip to content

 Does a writing coach edit?

-Not exactly.
 If you’ve sent me pages, I’ll arrive with line-by-line comments and structural questions to support your work.
 But I’m focused on your biggest picture growth.
+We’ll upgrade your technique… seek out places where your power is hiding between the lines… and help you become more skillfully intentional in your product and in your process.
+(I love applying practical cognitive science about memory, emotion, and creativity to give you a creative advantage!)

 Yes, we’ll work on your current project; it’ll get stronger as we pay it attention; but I’m not a developmental editor or a “book coach.”
 I’m focused on your lifelong writing skills.

-Yes.
 When you come to a session feeling blocked or uninspired, we’ll sort out what’s going on… and what to f*ckin’ DO about it.
+We’ll dig in.
+All the way down to grappling with major creative anxieties (if we have to) so we can find safe ways to ease you back to writing.
+Return to the page with new tools that work for you.

 Neuroscience shortcuts for reaching a flow state.
 Unexpected workarounds.
 Practical strategies.
 Mindset shifts.
 Sneak attacks.
 Big, small; no tactic left behind.